3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d01/instructor_notes/culture.md

 ## Briefly Tell Us About You
 - What's your name?
 - Where are you from?
+- What were you doing before WDIR?
+- Why are you here?
 - What's your home town like?

-## What Have You Enjoyed About The Programming You Did In Fundamentals
+- What Have You Enjoyed About The Programming You Did In Fundamentals